Joystream/joystream/node/README.md

 joystream-node is the main server application that connects to the network, synchronizes the blockchain with other nodes and produces blocks if configured as a validator node.

-To setup a full node and validator review the [advanced guide from the helpdesk](https://github.com/Joystream/helpdesk/tree/master/roles/validators).
+A step by step guide to setup a full node and validator on the Joystream testnet, can be found [here](https://github.com/Joystream/helpdesk/tree/master/roles/validators).

 ### Pre-built Binaries